indrani23/eLitmus/README.md

 2. Unable to upload image data to the database

 * Front End Issues:
-1. Chrome extension Unable to record or request video from chrome api
+1. Chrome extension Unable to record or request video from chrome api but working as intended when opening through live server.